 Sean Sullivan

-Before joining the Iowa Law faculty, Professor Sullivan served as an antitrust attorney at the Federal Trade Commission in Washington, DC.
-His practice focused primarily on the review and litigation of mergers in technology and commodity-chemical industries.
+Before joining the faculty, Professor Sullivan served as an antitrust attorney at the Federal Trade Commission in Washington, DC.
+His practice focused primarily on the review and litigation of mergers in technology and commodity-chemical spaces.

-Professor Sullivan holds advanced degrees in economics and statistics.
-He is a senior editor of the (peer reviewed) Antitrust Law Journal and maintains an active role in the VeconLab Experimental Economics Laboratory at the University of Virginia.
+In addition to law, Professor Sullivan holds advanced degrees in economics and statistics.
+He is a senior editor of the (peer reviewed) Antitrust Law Journal.
+He is also a researcher and administrator for the VeconLab Experimental Economics Laboratory associated with the University of Virginia.

 Recent publications include: